30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 6. Explore Chinatown (Yaowarat Road)

 Yaowarat Road is a hive of activity.
-Neon signs glow in Chinese script, tuk-tuks jostle for parking space, and hundreds of people follow their nose to find grilled seafood, duck noodles, mookata (Thai BBQ), Chinese hotpot and a variety of sweet, colorful desserts.
-Some of the best meals we’ve had here haven’t actually been on Yaowarat Road, we found them by wandering aimlessly down the connecting alleways and side-streets.
+Neon signs glow in Chinese script, tuk-tuks jostle for parking space, and thousands of people follow their nose to find grilled seafood, duck noodles, mookata (Thai BBQ), Chinese hotpot and a variety of sweet, colorful desserts.
+Some of the best meals we’ve had here haven’t actually been on Yaowarat Road - we found them by wandering aimlessly down the connecting alleyways and side-streets.
 Whether it’s your first time visiting or your 10th time, exploring Chinatown always makes for a fun night out.

-Travel Tip: For a more refined dining experience in Chinatown, make a reservation at POTONG.
+Travel Tip: Make a booking at POTONG in Chinatown and do it well in advance of your trip.
 This restored shop-house has One Michelin Star and serves award-winning Chinese-Thai cuisine.

 Chinatown, Bangkok